julie200420/nctuLab3/README.md

 > * How to run your program?

-Open two terminal, run topo.py in one terminal,
+Open two terminal, both go to the /Route_Configuraiton/scr and run topo.py in one terminal,

     $ [sudo] mn --custom topo.py --topo topo --link tc --controller remote